Back to top

 Your GP can measure your cholesterol levels with a blood test.
 The test measures the different types of cholesterol and the total amount of cholesterol in your blood.
 It may also measure another type of fat called triglycerides.
 A high level of triglycerides is also a risk factor for heart disease and stroke.

 Your GP surgery will tell you how to prepare for the test.
-They may ask you not to eat anything for about 12 hours before having the blood test.
+They may ask you not to eat anything for about 10 to 12 hours before you have the blood test but this is not always the case.
 Always follow any instructions your doctor or GP surgery gives you.

 It’s important for everyone to aim for healthy blood cholesterol levels.
-This means a:
+This means:

 - low total cholesterol